 C. Appeal of General Housing Department Decisions

 Housing Department decisions that are not specific to a particular person do not create a general cause of action in any court.
-For those decisions and actions of the Housing Department not subject to court action as provided in section VI.C above, the Board shall ensure that approved policies and procedures governing programs administered by the Housing Department provide due process for aggrieved persons.
+For those decisions and actions of the Housing Department not subject to court action as provided in section VI.C above, the Committee shall ensure that approved policies and procedures governing programs administered by the Housing Department provide due process for aggrieved persons.

 D. Continued Applicability